 Amy T. Lam

-My work has focused on two themes: interactive biotechnology and molecular motor-based active self-assembly/self-organization.
+My academic work was focused on two themes: interactive biotechnology and molecular motor-based active self-assembly/self-organization.

 I have worked on systems involving the unicellular protist, Euglena gracilis, as well as systems of E. coli.
 I have also worked with the molecular protein motor, kinesin-1, and its associated cytoskeletal filament, the microtubule.